Contents

 /// - Parameter byteOffset: The offset of the byte to access. `byteOffset`

-/// must be greater or equal to zero, and less than `byteCount`.
+/// must be greater than or equal to zero, and less than `byteCount`.

 subscript(_ byteOffset: Int) -> UInt8 { get set }